25 First Time Home Buyer Tips to Get Your Foot in The Door

 FHA loans

-With a down payment requirement of just 3.5%, the Federal Housing Administration (FHA) is a very popular program for first-time buyers — although anyone who hasn’t owned a home in three years can qualify.
+With a down payment requirement of just 3.5%, the Federal Housing Administration (FHA) is a very popular program for first-time buyers — although only those who haven’t owned a home in three years can qualify.

 You will have to get mortgage insurance (MI) for the loan, which will make for a higher monthly payment, but the low down payment means you don’t have to come up with as much money all at once.
 The FHA also offers down payment assistance to qualifying first-time buyers and allows for monetary gifts from family members to go toward the down payment.